- Home

 At its core, reading is about connection.
 Reading the words of people we’ll never know tethers us to them, if only briefly.
 It also connects us to different times and places – often ones that are entirely alien to us.

 Studies show that people who read the Bible or other religious books tend to have a greater sense of purpose than those who don’t.
 But it isn’t necessarily the religious aspect that creates this feeling.
-Research suggests that people who read secular work, like fiction and poetry, are also continually shown to have a stronger sense of purpose.
+Research suggests that people who read non-religious work, like fiction and poetry, are also continually shown to have a stronger sense of purpose.

 Think of some of the great literary characters in history.
 From Atticus Finch fighting racial injustice in To Kill A Mockingbird to Frodo Baggins journeying to Mordor in The Lord of the Rings – what so many characters share is an unshakeable sense of purpose.
 The more we see purpose in the lives of other people (fictional or otherwise) the more we’re likely to see it in ourselves.